• Skip to primary navigation

 You can use conventional butter and flour in this recipe if you like - use the same amounts listed in the recipe card.

-For the carrot souffle, you'll need 2 pounds of raw carrots, a stick of butter, a cup of granulated sugar, all-purpose flour, Apple Pie spice, vanilla extract, maple syrup, 4 large eggs and a little bit of salt.
+For the carrot casserole, you’ll need 2 pounds of raw carrots, a stick of butter, a cup of granulated sugar, all-purpose flour, Apple Pie spice, vanilla extract, maple syrup, 4 large eggs and a little bit of salt.

 For the pecan topping, you'll need chopped pecans (you can use pecan halves and just chop them up), light brown sugar, melted butter and more all-purpose flour.